Editor’s Note: This post was originally published April 2, 2015 and was updated for accuracy and comprehensiveness on

 Most ecommerce merchants make the bulk of their revenue during one particularly busy season.
 If you sell bathing suits, you might see a spike in March/April.
 If you sell costumes, you will see a spike in October.
 That being said, the busy time for most merchants is between Cyber Monday and Christmas.

 These key times play a huge role in the success of your ecommerce store.
 The surge in sales comes from both increased demand leading to more potential shoppers, and from people purchasing more due to the season.
 But how much more do consumers buy in the busy season?

 According to Adobe, the average shopper spends 17% more per transaction during the holiday rush.
 While this is great news, your repeat customers spend even more!
 Your store’s repeat customers actually spend 25% more per transaction during the busy season, but that’s not all!

 The same study found that in recessions repeat purchasers are even more important.
 In Europe’s recession the percentage of revenue from repeat customers increased even while times were bad.
 This illustrates that your repeat customers will stay loyal even through hard economic times.

 Not only are repeat customers more valuable when shopping, they also provide you with some massive marketing potential.
 A repeat customer gives your store increased word of mouth advertising, which is almost always regarded as the best kind.

 The amount of people a customer refers to your site increases with the amount of purchases they have made, according to Bain & Company.
 Each time a customer makes a purchase they are becoming more comfortable with you, and thus are more willing to make a positive referral.

 Bain found that after 10 purchases, shoppers refer 50% more people to a store than a one time purchaser.
 This study demonstrates that repeat customers can actually increase their profitability by attracting more clients.

-This referral process can be further amplified by encouraging referrals with points as part of a loyalty program (one of the strongest retention tools).
+This referral process can be further amplified by encouraging referrals with points as part of a rewards program.